LLNL/mpibind/tutorials/llnl/README.md

 ```

 Once `FLUX_SHELL_RC_PATH` is set in your environment, mpibind will be
 active by default.
-One thing to watch out for is to turn off mpibind
+One thing to watch out for (on non Livermore
+Computing systems) is to turn off mpibind
 when allocating nodes, e.g., `flux mini alloc -N<nnodes> -o
 mpibind=off`.
 In other words, you want to use mpibind only on your
-Flux run commands.
+Flux `run` commands.

 ### 4.ii.
 If nothing else, ask for the whole node!